Arctic Cathedral: Construction

 The church was designed by architect Jan Inge Hovig and is built mainly of concrete.
 The main contractor for the construction was Ing.
 F. Selmer A/S Tromsø.
-The church is one of the most notable churches in Tromsø due to its design, although Tromsø does have other churches of interest, such as the Protestant Tromsø Cathedral, which is noted for being the only wooden cathedral in Norway, and the Catholic Cathedral of Our Lady, Tromsø.
+The church is one of the most notable churches in Tromsø due to its design.
+However, Tromsø does have other churches of interest, such as the Protestant Tromsø Cathedral, which is noted for being the only wooden cathedral in Norway, and the Catholic Cathedral of Our Lady, Tromsø.

-The groundbreaking of the church was 1 April 1964 and it was completed in 1965.
-The new church was consecrated on 19 November 1965 by the Bishop Monrad Norderval.
+The groundbreaking of the church was on 1 April 1964, and it was completed in 1965.
+The new church was consecrated on 19 November 1965 by Bishop Monrad Norderval.
 The church is built out of cast-in-place aluminium-coated concrete panels.
+The shape of the church is believed to be a reference to the nearby twin-peaked island of Håja.

-In 1972, a glass mosaic was added to the eastern side, made by Victor Sparre.
+In 1972, a glass mosaic titled "The Return of Christ" was added to the eastern side, made by Victor Sparre.
 The church acquired an organ built by Grönlunds Orgelbyggeri in 2005, with three manuals, pedals, 42 stops, and 2940 pipes.
 It replaced the old opus nr.
 12 organ delivered by Vestlandske Orgelverksted, Hareid, which had 22 voices and 124 keys.